yasuper8/tdd-roman-numerals/README.md

 |   Use the Red, Green, Refactor pattern |

-In todays lab we will be creating a Converter that takes in a base 10 integer and returns a Roman Numeral string:
+In today's lab we will be creating a Converter that takes in a base 10 integer and returns a Roman Numeral string:

 | Input | Output |
 | :---- | :---- |